Best Practices for Recording Your Remote Pitch Deck

 Tim Lampe, Senior Brand Designer at Loom, offers some easy tips to look camera-ready every time:

 Composition: Do not crop off the top of your head, and try to capture the tops of your shoulders if possible.
-Stay in the center of the frame.
+Stay in the center of the frame and make eye contact with the camera.

 Lighting: Try to find good natural light in your space so you’re not backlit.